N-McA/personal-site/content/blog/Competing Against Luck (Book Review).md

 ## Jobs to be done

 The core idea of the book the "jobs to be done" framework.
 It suggests that you consider the goods and services produced by your business as potential "hires" that customers will make in specific circumstances to make "progress" in their lives.
 The framing is a bit weird, but I actually think the strange new use of language is an advantage.
-It encourages more focus, drawing the mind towards the customer actually wants and reducing the odds of distraction by internal vanity metrics (of both the institutional and personal kinds) [0].
+It encourages more focus, drawing the mind towards the customer actually wants and reducing the odds of distraction by internal vanity metrics (of both the institutional and personal kinds)[^0].

 The other key idea that's put front and centre by this worldview is segregating your market by the end use-case of the product ("job" in the lingo) as opposed to customer demographic.
 This is a great insight, and one that clearly seems to be working for pharmaceutical companies, that will [famously](https://www.bbc.co.uk/news/magazine-35091242) offer the same painkiller in different packaging for different use-cases (e.g. back v.s. womb pain).

 Unfortunately, however, this does just seem to be a rehash of standard ideas from the UX literature; particularly notions from "human-centred design".
-[The design of everyday things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things) is a classic in the area that goes much further in its analysis of how to assess user requirements for a specific task, but that field is mired in its own overwrought terminology.
+[The design of everyday things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things) is a classic in the area that goes much further in its analysis of how to assess user requirements for a specific task.

 Another issue is that because this relatively simple insight (focus on what the customer aims to achieve) is glorified with both its own "framework" and a book, you're encouraged to adopt it wholesale and ignore other key factors.
 It seems pretty apparent that customer goals are just one axis along which you should think about marketing - demographic factors aren't just going to go away; and the framework just isn't rich enough to capture all the complexity needed to reach the glorious [disciminating monopoly](https://www.investopedia.com/terms/d/discriminating-monopoly.asp) which every tech company seems to dream of.

 Nevertheless, the book does have several good examples of what it means to be customer-focused.
 I particularly liked the material on Intuit's QuickBooks.
 That app has a big form that users have to fill in, and the firm frequently solicited customer feedback on what information needed to be input.
 This lead to spiralling complexity that distracted from the core job of *just getting my taxes done*.
-New management leads to a focus on auto-filling based on previous year's filings and other information sources (online account details etc) that was much more successful [1] than catering to customer requests for increased flexibility.
+New management leads to a focus on auto-filling based on previous year's filings and other information sources (online account details etc) that was much more successful[^1] than catering to customer requests for increased flexibility.

 ## Issues

 There are several other equally interesting anecdotes, but overall I'd be lying if I said I liked the book.

 One of the annoying issues is a continuous effort to shove good existing ideas into the framework without any reference to the original.
-There are a bunch of examples throughout, but one of the silliest is that (Goodhart's law)[https://en.wikipedia.org/wiki/Goodhart%27s_law] is rebranded as “*The Fallacy of Active Versus Passive Data*" for no discernible reason.
+There are a bunch of examples throughout, but one of the silliest is that [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) is rebranded as “*The Fallacy of Active Versus Passive Data*" for no discernible reason.

 Apart from this, there is also rather little link between the anecdotes provided and the core thesis that the jobs-to-be-done framework will improve business performance.
 The worst supporting argument in the book is based on margarine.
 First Christensen outlines how he took a jobs-based worldview to present to the upper-management: